 Resume from Modern Standby

 When the user causes the system to resume from standby, e.g. presses the power button, the display is immediately turned on and networking devices are restored to their normal, active operating modes.
-The time from the power button press to the turning on of the display is typically less than 500 milliseconds.
+The time from the power button press to the turning on of the display is less than one second.
 After the display is turned on and the networking device returns to normal operating mode, desktop applications resume and the system returns to its normal, screen-on active behavior.